- Posts: 32

 Setting up a switch OVERRIDING an otherwise necessary SAFETY STICK movement can be EXTREMELY DANGEROUS.

-Imagine you power on your receiver first and THEN your transmitter (something you should never do :evil: ) and forget toggling the "sequence initializing switch" to its SAFETY position.
+Imagine you power on your receiver first and THEN your transmitter (something you should never do ) and forget toggling the "sequence initializing switch" to its SAFETY position.
 This will result in an IMMEDIATE start of the motors!!!

 I thus highly recommend to FORCE YOU to set this dangerous switch to its safety position FIRST BEFORE your Tx initializes.